NatLibFi/kivepa-booksearch-workshop/README.md

     # gunicorn app:app  # Alternatively use gunicorn

 ## Deploy in OpenShift
-The application will be publicly available at https://kvp-2023-workshop.ext.kk-test.k8s.it.helsinki.fi/
+The application will be publicly available at the address given in [route template](https://github.com/juhoinkinen/kivepa-booksearch-workshop/blob/06f2e9ada71e73b90c993270e44058fc1067c8c7/helm-charts/templates/route.yaml#L10).

-The deploykey for the private repository containing the Dockerfile needs to be in place.
+If this repository is private a deploykey needs to be in place as a secret in Openshift.

 ### Install/update application
     helm upgrade --install kvp-2023-workshop helm-charts/
     # oc start-build kvp-2023-workshop-app  # Rebuild Docker image